 How do we protect our environment for future generations?

 For freight railroads, the answer is by innovating new technologies, investing in new equipment and pioneering new ways of efficiently running our operations.
-With a private freight rail network that stretches 140,000 miles coast-to-coast, every improvement along the way means a big difference for America’s carbon footprint.
+With a private freight rail network that stretches nearly 140,000 miles coast-to-coast, every improvement along the way means a big difference for America’s carbon footprint.

 Here are just some of the ways freight rail is delivering a greener future for America:

 Freight rail has a much smaller carbon footprint than other transportation modes.
 Despite moving roughly one third of U.S. exports and accounting for approximately one third of intercity freight volume, railroads account for just 2.0% of emissions from transportation-related sources, according to data from the U.S. Environmental Protection Agency.
 Technology like innovative “stop-start” idling-reduction systems that automatically power down idling locomotives is just one way railroads keep emissions down.
 Today’s most-advanced Tier 4 locomotives reduce emissions 70% compared with Tier 3 models.